-Action: The strong locked breech action of the RUGER® LCP® II utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
-After firing, the barrel and slide recoil to the rear a short distance while securely locked together.
+Action: The RUGER AMERICAN PISTOL® utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
+The internal striker is cocked by the closing action of the slide.
+Pulling the two-stage trigger fully to the rear first disengages the internal trigger safety and releases the internal striker block, then the last bit of trigger pull releases the striker from the sear and fires the pistol.
+After firing, the barrel and slide recoil to the rear a short distance while still locked together.
 After this initial movement, the barrel is cammed downward from its locked position, permitting full recoil of the slide and the extraction and ejection of the spent cartridge case.
 Upon return of the slide to its forward position by the recoil spring, the barrel is cammed back upward into its locked position in the slide.
 The user of this or any autoloading pistol must always remember that when fired, it automatically reloads and recocks itself, so that simply pulling the trigger will fire the pistol again.
 Therefore, an autoloading pistol user must be particularly conscious to always keep the pistol pointed in a safe direction.

-Last Round Slide Hold Open: When the last shot has been fired and the magazine is empty, the slide stop automatically locks the slide open.
-If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold the slide open.
-The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing up on the slide stop.
+Slide Stop: When the last shot has been fired and the magazine is empty, the slide stop automatically holds the slide open.
+When there is an empty magazine in the pistol and the slide is retracted manually, the slide stop also will automatically hold the slide open.
+If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold open the slide.
+The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing the slide stop up.

-The slide can be released by drawing back slightly on the slide.
+Unless there is an empty magazine in the pistol, the slide stop can be released by drawing back slightly on the slide.
 When the slide is released, it will move forward under pressure from the recoil spring.

-The slide stop is spring loaded.
+The slide stop is spring loaded downward.
 Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
 For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, and always keep the pistol pointed in a safe direction.